 4. ALL TOGETHER NOW!
 Slice the browned beef schnitzel into strips.
-When the broth has reduced and thickened, add the beef strips (and the remaining curry paste if you like it spicier).
-Stir to combine and add the
+When the broth has reduced and thickened, add the beef strips (and the

 5. OH BROTH-ER!
 Plate up the noodles, top with the silky loaded broth, and garnish with toasted cashew nuts, remaining fresh coriander and dollops of the coconut yoghurt.
 Finish off with a squeeze of lime juice and serve the spicy slaw on the side.
 Well done, Chef!